 Furthermore, most of the available PHP content management systems are very easy to install even beginners can set up and start using them with the help of documentation available on their respective websites.
 They also offer plenty of freedom to let the creativity of the designer run free.
 Because of free and paid themes, one can customize and use their websites as per the requirements and need of the hour.

-In simple words, a content management system (CMS for short) allows the collection, management and output of information in the form of text, images, videos or other forms with (if correctly implemented) strict separation of content and layout.
-Mainly, it used for websites or offline platforms running in the intranet.
+In simple words, a content management system (CMS for short) allows the collection, management, and output of information in the form of text, images, videos, or other forms with (if correctly implemented) strict separation of content and layout.
+Mainly, it used for websites or offline platforms running on the intranet.